StartBootstrap/startbootstrap-clean-blog-jekyll/talks.md

 background: '/img/talks.jpeg'
 permalink: /talks/
 ---
-Some mathematical talks (arranged in reverse chronological order) that I have given.
+Some talks (arranged in reverse chronological order) that I have given.

 >Not an exhaustive list!